 That’s one reason we published the Kveller Haggadah, which is designed to make the seder more engaging for kids and adults alike.

 But if you’re looking for fun activities for kids of all ages, we’ve published a bunch of articles on the subjects.
 This article from Emily Aronoff Teck is definitely one of my favorites, while this video from intrepid Kveller contributor and Call Your Mother co-host Jordana Horn is worth watching in its entirety.

 Still, I’ve distilled some of my favorite advice throughout the years into this listicle, which I hope you will find helpful.

 1. Create a DIY haroset bar

-You can read more about how to create an awesome make-your-own haroset bar here.
+We’ve go a great guide for how to create an awesome make-your-own haroset bar.

 2. Have some fun baby activities

 Have a baby coming to the seder?
 In addition to an early start time, be sure to have a few things to keep the littlest ones entertained.
 Emily Aronoff Teck suggests afikomen peek-a-boo and kinetic sand.
 You can also do puppets, singalongs, and blow bubbles.
 Whatever floats your Moses basket and keeps those babies giggling!

 3. Get some Passover coloring pages and stickers ready

 There’s a lot of Passover coloring pages out there, like these, these and these.
 Get a gigantic box of crayons and keep those kids busy during the seder!
 There are also fun Passover activity books out there you can order that will still arrive in time for the holiday.